 The year 2020 will usher in a whole new era.
 The small and compact Fiat 500 will open up to a whole new audience as a retro Stromer in the second half of the year.
 The 500 has enjoyed a growing fan base in recent years.
 Only a few months will pass before the start of the emission-free future.
 The Fiat 500 will continue to accompany us as an unmistakable electric retro speedster in the years to come.

-The new Fiat Panda City Cross arrived with us full of expectations in the striking Giotto Blue special paint finish and scored with its successful SUV exterior.
-Although the Panda has a new look, the features of the popular small car have remained true.
-The Fiat Panda has been in production since the 80s and was advertised in Germany in 1983 as the first small car to be offered with four-wheel drive in a unique campaign called "Tolle Kiste".
+The new Fiat Panda City Cross arrived with us full of expectations in the eye-catching special paintwork Giotto Blue and scored points with its successful exterior of an SUV.
+Although the Panda has a new look, the popular small car has remained true to its properties.
+The Fiat Panda has been in production since the 80s and was advertised in a unique campaign in Germany in 1983 as a “great box” as the first small car to be offered with four-wheel drive.